 The notion of norming sets was originally introduced by \cite{jetter1999error} for general normed vector spaces and their duals.
-In this paper we focus on polynomials restricted to a compact set and point evaluation functionals on this compact set.
-Note that for a norming set $A$, the norm $\|\cdot\|$ and the weaker norm $\|\cdot\|_{A}$ defined as
+In this paper, we focus on polynomials restricted to a compact set and point evaluation functionals on this set.
+Note that for a norming set $A$, the norm $\|\cdot\|$ and the weaker seminorm $\|\cdot\|_{A}$